-Subsequent to year-end, the emergence of the COVID-19 pandemic has created a significant impact on global, national and local markets, which could have a material impact on the Co-operative.
+The COVID-19 pandemic has created a significant impact on global, national and local markets, which could have a material impact on the Co-operative.

 Some of the key impacts could include, but are not limited to:

 - Absence of key personnel; - Increased volatility of financial instruments; - Possible volatility in surpluses and reserves resulting from delayed claims pertaining to basic health conditions.